 Tencel is manufactured from Eucalyptus trees, which grow fast and thick on low-grade land.
 It takes just half an acre to grow enough trees for one ton of Tencel fiber.
 Cotton needs at least five times as much land—plus, it must be good quality farmland.
 Tencel production is done without the use of pesticides or insecticides (unlike its dirty cousin, cotton).

 Water & Pollution

 While Eucalyptus trees don’t need irrigation, water is still used to process the pulp and turn it into Tencel fiber.
 Lenzing estimates its water use at 155 gallons per pound of fiber, which is 80% less than cotton.
 It has a closed loop manufacturing process, meaning over 99% of the non-toxic solvent is recycled and pushed back into the system instead of being flushed out as wastewater.
-Over 99% of the solvent is recycled and pushed back into the system instead of being flushed out as wastewater.
 And don’t just take our word for it: Tencel has been certified by the European eco-label Oeko Tex 100 as containing low levels of manufacturing chemicals and byproducts.

 Like most man-made fibers, Tencel takes more energy to produce than a natural fiber.
 However, Lenzing uses 100% renewable energy to minimize GHG emissions.

 To get deep into it, check out more info from Lenzing

 The majority of our woven fabric is made of viscose, another man-made fiber made from renewable plant material.